Amstelveen: Transport

 Amstelveen is served by two tram lines running south from Amsterdam Zuid station.
 Tram line 5 runs south via Amsterdam Zuid to Stadshart (city centre) in Amstelveen.
-Tram line 25 runs between Amsterdam Zuid station and Westwijk.
+Tram line 25 runs between Amsterdam Zuid station and Uithoorn Centrum.
 Both tram lines serve stops between Amsterdam Zuid and Oranjebaan.
 Tram line 25 replaced a portion of Metro line 51 that used to run between Amsterdam Zuid station and Westwijk.

 Amstelveen has a point-to-point bus connection to other villages and Amsterdam Airport Schiphol as well as a local network.
 There is also an extensive bus system.